Nguyen-Hoang-Nam/nvim-dotfiles-kitty/README.md

 ## Installation

-This config will work well with Kitty (ligature support, multiple fonts)
+This Configuration will work well with Kitty (ligature support, multiple fonts)

 ### Kitty